HaozheJasper/CBRL_KDD22/Readme.md

 ## Usage
 Due to privacy regulations, the commercial data is currently not available.

-If time permits, I may update the synthetic dataset built on the commercial data.
+If time permits, I may update the synthetic dataset built on top of the commercial data.

 The repo now includes:
 - CBRL-crude: as proposed in the paper (with its variants).